 In order to quantify this tension, we compare the observed constraint on $r$ to that inferred from simulated \Planck\ data.
 In the simulations, we assume the underlying fiducial model to be tensor-free, with parameters close to the base $\Lambda$CDM best-fit values.
-We limit the simulations to mock temperature power spectra only and fit these spectra with an exact low-$\ell$ likelihood for $2 \le \ell \le 29$ (see~\cite{Perotto:2006rj}), and a high-$\ell$ Gaussian likelihood for $30 \le \ell \le 2508$ based on the frequency-combined, foreground-marginalized, unbinned \Planck\ temperature power spectrum covariance matrix.
+We limit the simulations to mock temperature power spectra only and fit these spectra with an exact low-$\ell$ likelihood for $2 \le \ell \le 29$ \citep[see][]{Perotto:2006rj}, and a high-$\ell$ Gaussian likelihood for $30 \le \ell \le 2508$ based on the frequency-combined, foreground-marginalized, unbinned \Planck\ temperature power spectrum covariance matrix.
 Additionally, we impose a Gaussian prior of \mbox{$\tau = 0.07 \pm 0.02$}.

-Based on 100 simulated data sets, we find an expectation value for the 95\,\% CL upper limit on the tensor-to-scalar ratio of $\bar{r}_{2\sigma} \approx 0.260$.
-The corresponding constraint from real data (using low-$\ell$ \texttt{Commander} temperature data, the frequency-combined, foreground-marginalized, unbinned \Planck\ high-$\ell$ TT power spectrum, and the same prior on $\tau$ as above) reads $r < 0.123$, confirming that the actual constraint is tighter than what one would have expected.
+Based on 100 simulated data sets, we find a 95\,\% CL upper limit on the tensor-to-scalar ratio of $\bar{r}_{2\sigma} \approx 0.260$.
+The corresponding constraint from real data (using low-$\ell$ \texttt{Commander} temperature data, the frequency-combined, foreground-marginalized, unbinned \Planck\ high-$\ell$ $TT$ power spectrum, and the same prior on $\tau$ as above) reads $r < 0.123$, confirming that the actual constraint is tighter than what one would have expected.
 However, the actual constraint is not excessively unusual: out of the 100 simulations, 4 lead to an even tighter bound, corresponding to a significance of about 2$\,\sigma$.
 Thus, under the hypothesis of the base $\Lambda$CDM cosmology, the upper limit on $r$ that we get from the data is not implausible as a chance fluctuation of the low multipole power.

 To illustrate the contribution of the low-$\ell$ temperature power deficit to the estimates of cosmological parameters, we show as an example in Fig.~\ref{fig:nsnoTT} how $n_\mathrm{s}$ shifts towards lower values when the $\ell < 30$ temperature information is discarded (we will refer to this case as ``\Planck~TT$-$lowT").
 The shift in $n_\mathrm{s}$ is approximately $-0.005$ (or $-0.003$ when the lowP likelihood is replaced by a Gaussian prior $\tau = 0.07 \pm 0.02$).
-Comparing with Sect.~\ref{LargeScaleSuppression}, we notice that these shifts are larger than when fitting a primordial spectrum suppressed on large scales to the data.
+These shifts exceed those found in Sect.~\ref{LargeScaleSuppression}, where a primordial power spectrum suppressed on large scales was fitted to the data.